-Cleaning wicker furniture is a breeze, so it is no wonder that it has become such a popular choice for outdoor spaces in Aussie homes.
+Cleaning wicker furniture is a breeze.
+It is no wonder that wicker has become such a popular choice for outdoor spaces in Aussie homes.

 - Weather protection: Cleaning wicker furniture and keeping it looking new is so much easier when you protect it from the weather.
 Wicker doesn’t stand up very well to the sun and rain, because the sun makes the wicker brittle and the rain can make the wicker warp.
 So always keep your wicker furniture undercover on a patio.